BlackB1RD-Development/tools-kit/README.md

 ## Tools-Kit Logger Manager

 With Tools-Kit Logger Manager you can log a styled and colored text into the console with pre made logging settings in each method.
+See more backgrounds, colors, styles & consoles types by clicking [here](#options-styles)

 ```javascript
 const { logger } = require('tools-kit');